Monthly order sales

 Online ordering is the priority, you want a branded native app, and you want flat-fee economics that do not rise with every order - on top of your existing Square or Clover POS.

 The more orders you do, the more a $0.99-per-order model costs relative to a flat fee.
+At 300 orders/month, that fee alone is $297 before the monthly add-on and before card processing.
 Model your real monthly order count to find where flat-fee becomes clearly cheaper.

 Keep a marketing site you love and route Order Now to a flat-fee ordering platform, so design and ordering economics each come from the tool that does them best.

 BentoBox is a restaurant website platform that starts around $119/month for a basic site, with packages like Foundations around $279/month and Signature around $479/month.
 Takeout and Delivery is an add-on around $49/month, and ordering carries a $0.99 per-order fee plus about 3% credit card processing.
-There are no long-term contracts advertised.
+Pricing can change, so confirm the current quote before signing.

 Because the per-order fee stacks on top of the subscription.
-A restaurant doing 300 orders/month at a $40 average ticket would pay roughly $49 (Takeout add-on) + $297 ($0.99 x 300) + about $360 (3% processing on $12,000), which lands over $700/month before the base website plan.
-Per-order economics is what makes a website-first platform expensive once ordering volume grows.
+A restaurant doing 300 orders/month at a $40 average ticket would pay roughly $49 for the Takeout add-on, $297 in $0.99 per-order fees, and about $360 in card processing on $12,000 of sales.
+That lands over $700/month before the base website plan.
+Card processing exists on any platform, but the $0.99 order fee is the extra line item to compare against a flat-fee alternative.

 BentoBox is well regarded for premium, design-forward restaurant websites and brand presentation.
 It is a strong fit for restaurants that prioritize a polished marketing website and events/catering presentation.
 The trade-off is ordering economics: the $0.99 per-order fee plus 3% processing means cost scales with every order, unlike a flat-fee ordering platform.